nuodb/nuodb-helm-charts/stable/restore/README.md

 ### Optionally manually restart the database

-If `restore.autoRestart` was set to `true`, then the `restore` chart will restart the database, and the restore will proceeed automatically.
+If `restore.autoRestart` was set to `true`, then the `restore` chart will restart the database, and the restore will proceed automatically.

 However, if `restore.autoRestart` is set to `false`, then you retain control to manually stop and restart the pods you wish.

 * You could shut down all processes in any order using `nuocmd shutdown database`.
-This will cause k8s to autmatically restart all TE and SM pods in any order
+This will cause k8s to automatically restart all TE and SM pods in any order
-* Alternatively, you could scale-doen TE and SM pods, and then scale up the SM pods in the order of your choosing; and then scale-up the TE pods - again in the order of your choosing.
+* Alternatively, you could scale-down TE and SM pods, and then scale up the SM pods in the order of your choosing; and then scale-up the TE pods - again in the order of your choosing.

 ### Validate the restore